freedomofpress/securedrop/docs/ubuntu_grsec.md

 ## Update packages on online and offline servers

 Run the following set of commands to ensure all packages are up to date on the online and offine servers.
+Restart the servers to ensure the changes are applied.

 ```
 sudo apt-get update
 sudo apt-get upgrade
 sudo apt-get dist-upgrade
+reboot
 ```

 ## Install dependencies on the offline server